Best Places to Retire in Asia in 2025

 Singapore is one of the best places to retire in Asia if you want a high-quality urban lifestyle.

-Its modern infrastructure and ultra-safe environment are on par with most Western cities, making for less of a culture shock than might be experienced if moving to remote areas of Cambodia or Vietnam.
+Its modern infrastructure and ultra-safe environment are on par with Western cities, making for less of a culture shock than moving to remote areas of Cambodia or Vietnam.

-The city-state offers world-class healthcare and its cleanliness is unmatched.
-For those looking to explore the area, the public transport system is both reliable and convenient.
+The city-state offers world-class healthcare, and its cleanliness is unmatched.
+The public transport system is reliable and convenient for exploring the area.

-Retirees often gravitate towards Sentosa for its leisure activities and coastal views, and Bukit Timah, which is better for those who enjoy greenery and tranquillity.
+Retirees often gravitate towards Sentosa for its leisure activities and coastal views, and Bukit Timah, which is better for those who enjoy green spaces and tranquillity.

 Although living costs in Singapore are high, averaging around US$4,000 per month, the investment is justified by the exceptional quality of life.